Fulguritude/code-discovery-exercises/Python/README.md

    - Python takes aspects of object-oriented and functional programming in its design, and can be used to learn some concepts of these paradigms;

-   - Python has a wide community, so you can find a lot of help online, and lots of useful packages that can make your life easier;
+   - Python has a wide community, so you can find a lot of help online, a lot of tutorial, and lots of useful packages that can make your life easier;

    - Python has a lot of syntactic sugar, and is thus very expressive and fast to write for small programs;

-   - Python, despite being dynamic and weakly-typed, now supports type-hinting and type-checking, which alleviates some of the problems it used to have.
+   - Python, despite being dynamic and weakly-typed, now supports type-hinting and type-checking, which alleviates some of the problems it used to have;

+   - Python is rather easy to learn (except that you'll want to force yourself to type-hint your code appropriately since it's not mandatory (yet)).

+## Tutorials

+You are expected to look things up on your search engine of choice regularly.
+There are a lot of resources, in many languages, for Python.
+Look around, find some that suit you.
+StackOverflow, GeeksForGeeks, DataCamp, official documentation, etc, etc.

+### 42AI Python beginner bootcamp

+This series of exercises is a Python bootcamp written by the members of the 42AI association, whose interests include statistics, AI, deep learning and machine learning.
+This [first bootcamp](https://github.com/42-AI/bootcamp_python) (most up-to-date branch [here](https://github.com/42-AI/bootcamp_python/tree/cloisonnement) as of 2023-02-24) teaches the fundamentals of Python.

+### 42AI Python data science and MK bootcamp

+The [second bootcamp](https://github.com/42-AI/bootcamp_machine-learning) (most up-to-date branch [here](https://github.com/42-AI/bootcamp_machine-learning/tree/closing) as of 2023-02-24) teaches the fundamentals of data science and ML in Python (with numpy and pandas).

+### 42 Python Django *piscine*

+Piscine is the word that 42 (a programming "school") uses for its bootcamps.
+Django is a Python framework for web development.
+A Django bootcamp can be found [here](https://github.com/Binary-Hackers/42_Subjects/tree/master/01_Piscines/Python-Django).

+### Personal project

+I'd suggest looking up PyGame, a library that allows you to render pixels to a window, and making a small video game.
+If you're not sure how to get started, find an out-of-the-box code example (say on some website mentioned above), remove all that's unnecessary, and start coding.

+## IDE set up

+To set up your IDE for Python (eg, Sublime Text), download the Python 3 package, the LSP package (as well as the NodeJS package, required for it ton run; your IDE should ask you for it if you have the rest), and the LSP-Pyright package.
+This should get you error displays inside your IDE.

+You'll probably also want to install MyPy from the terminal.
+I typically do everything with `python3 -m pip install ...`, so run `python3 -m pip install mypy` (since I abhor all of this virtual env dependency management band-aid).
+Just make sure that if this is the install pattern that you go for, you stick to it.
+You can then run `python3 -m mypy my_entry_file.py` to check for extra type errors.

-#### Rules
+## Rules

 The below is mandatory.